Rekkonnect/csharplang/proposals/yield-return-foreach.md

 Assume `E`, the type of the expression, and `R` the return element type of the method.

 - If `E` is `dynamic`:
-  - if the runtime type of the object is `IEnumerable<T>`, the operation will be successfully performed, by iterating through the object's contents and yield returning every iterated instance of it.
+  - if the runtime type of the expression exposes a `GetEnumerator()` method, returning `IEnumerator<T>`, where `T` is any type, and convertible to `R`, the operation will be successfully performed, by enumerating the result and yield returning every converted enumerated instance.
   - otherwise, a runtime error occurs.
-- Otherwise, `E` must be convertible to a type `IEnumerable<T>`, where `T` is any type, which should also be convertible to type `R`.
-Type contravariance is preserved from this property, and extended to support direct implicit type conversion.
-- Otherwise, `E` must expose a `GetEnumerator()` method, or have an applicable extension method under the given signature.
+- Otherwise, `E` must be convertible into a type that exposes a `GetEnumerator()` method, or have an applicable extension method under the given signature.
 The method should return `IEnumerator<T>`, with `T` being convertible to `R`.

 It is a compiler error if `E` is a non-`dynamic` type and does not meet the above criteria.